Publicly disclosed donors

 - Primark: The total amount for about 600 beneficiaries from the New Wave Bottoms Factory to be paid by Primark is expected to amount under the Arrangement’s Coordinated scheme to around US $ 6,300,000 or the amount needed to cover their income replacement and future medical/allied care needs.

-Total amounts received for the victims and their families
+Total amounts received for the victims and their familie

-Funds committed in written pledges but not yet received are US $ 1,462,000.
-This includes a pledge of US $ 922,000 for the provision of long term medical care to those victims that need this support.
+Additionally, funds committed in written pledges but not yet received are US $ 3,862,000.
+This includes two pledges of $2.4m and $540,000.
+Pledged sums also include US $ 922,000 for the provision of long term medical care to those victims that need this support.
 This need will be funded by BRAC USA and delivered by BRAC in Bangladesh.
-A number of further pledges are still under consideration by donors.

 Direct payments to beneficiaries under the coordinated scheme are expected to be recognised at US$ 8,780,857